yravipati/faleproxy/README.md

 # Faleproxy

-A Node.js web application that fetches a URL, replaces every instance of "Yale" with "Fale" in the document, and displays the modified content.
+A Node.js web application that fetches a URL, replaces every instance of "Yale" with "Fale" and "Harvard" with "Farvard" in the document, and displays the modified content.

 ## Features